Special Event Street Closure Application

 Community Non-Profit Events

 Street fairs are larger community events, sponsored by a community, neighborhood, or merchant association, and designed to celebrate and support the community in which they occur.
 Examples include the Haight Ashbury Street Fair, the Castro Street Fair, and the North Beach Festival.
-They can – and typically do – involve closures of more than 5 blocks, with closed intersections, signification traffic circulation impacts, and reroutes of transit services.
+They can – and typically do – involve closures of many blocks, with closed intersections, signification traffic circulation impacts, and reroutes of transit services.
 The street fair must be free and open to the public.
 Street fairs are eligible for caps on some City charges.

 Applications for street fairs must be submitted at least 90 days in advance.
 However, because of the scope and complexity of street fairs, potential additional permits and processes involved, and demands they make on City agencies for review and staffing, if you are considering applying for a new street fair, you should contact us well in advance – at least six months – to discuss feasibility and logistics.